|Q. Nimaz padhne ke jismani fayde kya hai?|

 Sajdah can help a lot in prophylaxis against hemorrhoids (piles) and prolapse of uterus.

 j.
-Musles are called peripheral heart and increase and increases vinus return to lower half of the body.
+Increased venous return to lower half of the body.

-During Sajdah when a person lays his body weight on legs flexed at knee the boleus muscle (muscle) which has extensivevenous network and is also called as the peripheral heart of the body is put ito action which increases venus return from the lower half of the body and also acts as a massage for these muscles
+During Sajdah when a person lays his body weight on legs flexed at knee, the soleus muscle (in the back part of the lower leg or calf) which has extensive venous network and is also called as the peripheral heart of the body is put into action which increases venous return from the lower half of the body and also acts as a massage for these muscles.

 k.
-Beneficial in cervical and other spinal diseases
+Beneficial against cervical and other spinal diseases

-During Sajdah, a person has a support his body on knees, hands and forehead.
-This posture has it is effects on the inter vertebral joints especially in the cervical and other spinal diseases, due to the abuse of moderisation subsequent to mechaised life and lack of bodily movements.
-Effective cure in cardiac disease.
-The posture is sajdah is an effective cure in cardiac disease.
+During Sajdah, a person supports his body on knees, hands and forehead.
+This posture has it is effects on the inter vertebral joints especially in the cervical and other spinal diseases.
+Due to the sedentary lifestyle and and lack of bodily movements, heart problems have increased in the modern world.
+The posture is Sajdah is an effective cure in cardiac disease.

 4. Jalsa – Squatting:

 i.
 Fresh blood which was sent to the upper half of the body returns to normally and the body is relaxed.

 ii.
 Stimulates circulation in the nerves and muscles of the thigh.

 iii.
 Relaxes the muscles of the body including those related to the spine.